-Our staff provides GIS services including maps, database management and data analysis to the fourteen counties on the Cumberland Plateau.
+Our staff provides GIS services including maps, database management and data analysis to the fourteen counties of the Upper Cumberland region.
 Geographical Information Systems facilitate planning, grant writing and presentations by applying high performance computing power to spatial datasets.
 GIS allow for fast, adaptable data presentations with overlays of municipal infrastructure, flood-ways, topography, elevation, parcels and more.
 Custom map products bring the intended information to the forefront and allow for a more effective discussion.
 Management of large datasets means better decision making through the process of sorting, refining and eliminating of unnecessary information.